drp004/demo/README.md

 Request Body:
 ```
 {
-  "message": "YouTube link or question related to it",
+  "message": "YouTube link or query related to it",
   "history": []
 }
 ```